eli0009/ESCE429-Project/README.md

 ```

 ## /projects
-Projects seem to be linked with `/todos/:id/tasksof`.
+- Projects seem to be linked with `/todos/:id/tasksof`.
 Any task created will appear in projects, however deleting ids with not delete any project
+- Deleting a project will delete its categories and taskof, just like todos

 ## /projects/:id